Two day meeting on Regulation Update on Animal Feed and Feed Additives in the EU, USA and China, annual seminar now in its tenth successful year.

 Workshop one: Strategic options for animal nutrition products in the EU

 Networking drinks reception

-Review of day one – Focus on EU/EFSA – BREXIT update
+Review of day one – focus on EU/EFSA/ Brexit

 The US FDA approach to the regulation of feed ingredients

 China market access and regulatory requirements for feed additives

 Workshop three: Managing dossier projects – best practices

 Questions and answers

 Elinor established Pen & Tec Consulting in 2000, coinciding with publication of the EU white paper on food safety, and dedicated to providing specialist services in new product development and registration of feed additives in Europe.
 She has managed the growth of services to include all categories of feed additives.
 Elinor is a graduate of the Royal Veterinary College, where she obtained her PhD in enteric diseases of piglets.
 She also holds an MBA (with distinction) from the Open University, and has tutored in Finance and Marketing for the Open University Business School in several European countries.